 - Be mindful of when you are hitting a “wall” and start behaving in ways you don’t like.
 Do you have predictable triggers or times of day when you start to lose it?
 A good time to take that break.

 - Keep your boundaries, the lines and limits that – when held firm – contribute to feelings of safety and well-being.
 Understand what your boundaries are.
-They will help keep you sane.
-Less overwhelmed with feelings of anxiety and worry.
+They will help keep you sane and less overwhelmed with anxiety and worry.

-As this period of social distancing and lock down drags on, it will become easy to think of one another as a burden, especially when we are cooped up together or when isolation breeds feelings of abandonment.
+As this period of social distancing and lock down drags on, it gets easier to think of one another as burdens, especially when we are cooped up together or when isolation breeds feelings of abandonment.
 Maintaining boundaries and giving ourselves privacy may feel wrong-headed or selfish.
 But our wells must be replenished.

 You have permission.